dunepebbler/pingy-to-wordpress/pingy-to-wordpress/README.md

 ...
 This will be used for the WP template information
 * run `$ gulp start` to initialize the templating script ...
 The script wil generate a wordpress folder in the parent folder

-Your folder structure will look like this:

-Parent folder
- - html
- - Gulp---Pingy-pug-Stylus-to-WordPress (or whatever you've renamed it to)
- - wordpress (this wil contain your wordpress template code)

-You can use `$ stylus -w styles/main.styl -o css/` to watch and compile your Stylus edits.